1918 Edmonton municipal election

 The 1918 municipal election was held December 9, 1918 to elect a mayor and six aldermen to sit on Edmonton City Council, three trustees to sit on the public school board, and four trustees to sit on the separate school board.

-There were ten aldermen on city council, but four of the positions were already filled: Matthew Esdale, James Kinney, Warren Prevey, and Orlando Bush were all elected to two-year terms in 1917 and were still in office.
-Charles Wilson was also elected to a two-year term in 1917, but resigned to run for mayor; accordingly, Charles Grant was elected to a one-year term.
+City council held ten aldermen, but four of the positions were already filled: Matthew Esdale, James Kinney, Warren Prevey, and Orlando Bush had been elected to two-year terms in 1917 and were still in office for another year.
+Charles Wilson also had been elected to a two-year term in 1917, but had resigned to run for mayor.
+Accordingly, Charles Grant, the sixth most polar candidate in this election, was elected to finish the last year of Wilson's term.

-In this election the straight labour candidates were Farmilo, Findlay, White and Fielde, with Scott running as a labour candidate for school board.
-The candidates who appealed for the labour vote in 1918 included Wilson, Clarke, Farmilo, Martin, Joseph Duggan, Scott, Mackenzie, Findlay and White.
-McCoppen was also supported by many labour voters.
+In this election, the candidates on the labour ticket were Farmilo, Fielde, Findlay and White, with Scott running as a labour candidate for school board.
+Other candidates also appealed for the labour vote in 1918 included Wilson (running for mayor), Clarke, Martin, Joseph Duggan, Scott, and Mackenzie.
+Many labour voters supported alderman McCoppen, who in 1917 had been elected for one year with endorsement of the Labour Representation League and now was running for re-election.

-There were seven trustees on the public school board, but four of the positions were already filled: Henry Douglas, J A McPherson, Arthur Cushing, and E T Bishop had all been elected to two-year terms in 1917.
+The public school board held seven trustees, but four of the positions were already filled: Henry Douglas, J A McPherson, Arthur Cushing, and E T Bishop had been elected to two-year terms in 1917.

 On the eight member separate board, four of the positions were filled: M Kelly, F A French, Joseph Henri Picard, and H J Roche had been elected to two-year terms in 1917.
-To keep the terms properly staggered, one trustee - Paul Jenvrin - was elected to a one-year term.
+To keep the terms properly staggered with half (four) elected each year, Paul Jenvrin was elected to a one-year term.